kenatiod/MUT/Understanding Machine Understanding.md

 Anh smiled wryly at CASPAR and said, reassuring it, "Well then, the floor is yours, CASPAR.
 Let's hear what insights an AI can offer on the mysteries of cognition itself."

-Anh leaned back in her chair, a wry smile playing on her lips as she gestured towards CASPAR, inviting it to share its thoughts.
+Anh leaned back in her chair, that wry smile still playing on her lips as she gestured towards CASPAR, inviting it to share its thoughts.
 Her eyes sparkled with a mix of curiosity and skepticism, eager to hear what the AI had to say about the very nature of understanding.
-As CASPAR begins laying out a framework, Anh and Bassam exchanged a look - one with a mixture of anticipation, uncertainty, and the thrill of exploring frontiers unknown...
+As CASPAR began laying out a framework, Anh and Bassam exchanged a look - one with a mixture of anticipation, uncertainty, and the thrill of exploring frontiers unknown...

 ![ Insert Fig. 1.3 -- portrait of holographic CASPAR](https://github.com/kenatiod/MUT/blob/main/Fig-1-3.png)